StackVista/stackstate-docs/stackpacks/integrations/agent.md

 ## Overview

-The StackState Agent StackPack works with the [StackState Agent](/setup/agent) to synchronize topology, metrics, events and trace data from external systems with StackState.
+The StackState Agent StackPack works with [StackState Agent V2](/setup/agent) to synchronize topology, metrics, events and traces data from external systems with StackState.
 A number of integrations are automatically enabled when the StackState Agent StackPack is installed, however, integration with some systems will require an additional StackPack and configuration.

 ## Setup